prisma/prisma1/docs/1.8/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 Here are the steps you're going to perform:

 - Install the Prisma CLI
-- Bootstrapping a Prisma service with `prisma init`
+- Bootstrap a Prisma service with `prisma init`
 - Explore the API in a GraphQL Playground and send queries & mutations

 > To ensure you're not accidentally skipping an instruction in the tutorial, all required actions on your end are highlighted with a little counter on the left.